HumanCellAtlas/dcp-community/rfcs/text/0000-bundle-definition.md

 *Describe the user or technical need in detail [with alignment to the DCP roadmap priorities where possible].
 Link prior community discussions to demonstrate support for this RFC.*

 There are currently no documented definitions for what a "bundle" is in the HCA DCP, including no definitions of what they are, what they contain, or who they support.
 Lack of clarity causes confusion for DCP developers and data consumers about how the data and metadata in the DCP are structured and organized.
-At the June 2019 DCP F2F meeting in Cambridge, a breakout session was held to discuss "What is a bundle?", and a lot of useful discussion occurred.
+At the June 2019 DCP F2F meeting in Cambridge, a breakout session was held to discuss "What is a bundle?", and a lot of useful discussion occurred. **MORE**

 ### User Stories